 Before leaving Harmony, Joseph gave the set of plates to a heavenly messenger.
 He also arranged to have the Title Page printed and sent to a federal court in New York to register the copyright.

-The messenger went to Cumorah where, separate from Moroni’s stone box, there was a large underground room—a depository containing all the records of the Nephites.
+NOTE: Assumptions differ here.
+Some think the messenger went to Cumorah near Palmyra where, separate from Moroni’s stone box, there was a large underground room—a depository containing all the records of the Nephites.
 (Mormon 6:6) Mormon had moved the plates to Cumorah from the original storage place in the Hill Shim (Mormon 1:3, 4:23, Ether 9:3).
+The messenger left the Harmony plates in the depository and retrieved the plates of Nephi.
+He took these to Fayette.
+He showed them to David’s mother before giving them to Joseph Smith.
+Others think the messenger was transported far away, such as to a Cumorah somewhere in southern Mexico.

 Joseph and Oliver translated the plates of Nephi (1 Nephi through Words of Mormon) in Fayette.
 When they finished, Oliver, David Whitmer, and Martin Harris sought permission to see the plates.

 An angel showed the plates to the Three Witnesses, turning each plate so they could see the engravings, but none of the witnesses touched the plates at the time.
-David Whitmerlater said part of the plates, which he assumed was the sealed portion, looked solid as wood.
+David Whitmer later said part of the plates, which he assumed was the sealed portion, looked solid as wood.

-From the time Joseph first announced he had found the plates in the Hill Cumorah, people had been digging in the hill seeking buried treasure.
-The Lord knew that once the statements of the witnesses were published in 1830, the treasure seekers would renew their efforts.
-Probably in 1829, and certainly before Oliver and three others left on their mission to the Lamanites in October 1830, Oliver and Joseph, apparently assisted by David Whitmer and Joseph’s brothers Hyrum and Don Carlos, moved the plates out of Cumorah to another location.
-I think they moved them to the Hill Shim where Ammaron had originally hidden them.
+NOTE: Assumptions differ here.
+Some think the angel Moroni took the plates somewhere supernaturally.
+Others think that, probably before Oliver and three others left on their mission to the Lamanites in October 1830, Oliver and Joseph, apparently assisted by Joseph’s brothers Hyrum and Don Carlos, moved the plates out of Cumorah to another location, such as back to the Hill Shim where Ammaron had originally hidden them.
 It took several trips by wagon.
 None of the plates remained in Cumorah, as both David and Oliver explained.
+Possibly they told Brigham where they moved the plates, but if so, this has never been discussed publicly.

 When Zion’s Camp walked across Ohio, Indiana and Illinois in 1834, Joseph recognized the terrain as the plains of the Nephites.
 He wrote about it to Emma on June 4th, 1834, who had been one of the original scribes.
-She knew what Joseph was referring to because they had discussed what Joseph learned from Moroni during his interviews, when Moroni told him all about Nephite society and showed him the people in vision.

 Also on Zion’s Camp, Joseph had a vision of Zelph, a warrior in the final battles who was killed and buried in Illinois.